glennjones/mani/README.md

          }
       })
 ```
+Properties used for nearby:
+* `offset` exclude results that are in a radius of the offset - set in meters.

 ### Facets
 A code example of returning facets from a document set.
 From the documents in a search result: